Pak government tells media - ExBulletin

 The government order comes a day after the Pakistan Electronic Media Regulatory Authority (PEMRA) ordered all satellite TV channels not to promote the perpetrators of the May 9 violence.

-Without naming Khan, PEMRA said, “Restrain from providing airtime to those who spread hate speech and provoke public sentiment against the federation and state institutions.”
+Without naming Khan, PEMRA said: Refrain from providing airtime to those who spread hate speech and provoke public sentiment against the federation and state institutions.

 He said hatemongers, representing political groups, are abusing their power against Pakistan and state institutions by inciting the public.